-Herlev Hospital is having a new addition and is growing in size.
-With an expanding and a growing demand to the larger hospital, a new parking house to accommodate this increased traffic.
-The parking house will have 11 staggered floors of parking, divided into two buildings of 5 and 6 floors.
-It will be able to house 524 cars.
+Herlev Hospital is getting a new addition and growing in size.
+With an expansion and a growing demand to the larger hospital, a new parking house to accommodate this increased traffic was necessary.
+The parking house has a total of 11 levels of parking, divided into two buildings of 5 and 6 levels with space for up to 524 cars.

-The facade of the building will be created in a dark bronze-colored anodized metal, which will complement the new hospital buildings in the site.
-The metal facade will be bent into waved across the building and designed to be asymmetrical in height and staggered in relation to each other.
-This will create a facade that will shift as you move around the building, and during the course of a day.
-To integrate the new green recreational areas from the hospital project, the parking house will have plants growing up the facade.
-The living facade will create an organic transition from the green surrounding nature, to the parking house and built areas of the hospital.
+The facade of the building was created in a dark bronze-colored anodized stretch metal, which will complement the new hospital buildings.
+The metal facade was bent into waves across the building and stacked in a pattern of variating heights.
+This created a facade that shifts as you move around the building, and changes appearance throughout the course of a day.
+To integrate the new green recreational areas from the hospital project, the building will have plants growing wild up the facade.
+The living facade will create an organic transition from the green surrounding nature, to the parking house and hospital buildings.
 It will give a softer expression to the building, that will live and move just like its surroundings.

 Image credit: Krabbenhøft & Ingolfsson and Mangor & Nagel Architects.